OctopusDeploy/docs/src/pages/docs/deployments/terraform/working-with-built-in-steps/index.md

 ## Template section

-The Terraform template can come from two sources: directly entered source code or from files in a package.
+The Terraform template can come from three sources:
+- Directly entered source code
+- Files in a package
+- Files in a Git repository - *New!*

 ### Source code